sbslee/pypgx/docs/commands.rst

 Convert BAM files to a VCF file.

-This command outputs a single- or multi-sample VCF file from one or more input BAM files.
+This command creates a single- or multi-sample VCF file from one or more input BAM files.
 The output VCF file will only contain variants within the target gene or region.
-This is essentially a wrapper with certain parameters for various commands from the BCFtools program (e.g. ``mpileup`` and ``call``).
+The command is essentially a wrapper for the Genome Analysis Toolkit (GATK) and the BCFtools program with pre-specified parameters.
 This means the called variants will be already normalized and filtered, ready for the downstream genotype analysis by the Stargazer program.